https://www.slab.org.uk/guidance/availability-of-abwor-to-a-child/

 In all of these situations, referred to as “specified hearings”, there is no financial or merits test to be applied where your client is the subject child.

-You simply advise us via an ABWOR application that you are providing ABWOR to the subject child at one of the specified hearings.
+You simply advise us via an ABWOR application that you are providing ABWOR to the subject child at one of these specified hearings.
+The system will then grant you an initial limit of authored expenditure of £550 for this hearing.

-You can also select a templated increase in authorised expenditure to £350.
-This should give you sufficient cover to represent your client at the hearing.
-If you need cover in excess of £350, you should submit an application for an increase explaining why £350 will be insufficient.
+This amount should give you sufficient cover to represent your client at the hearing.
+If you need more than £550, you should submit an application for an increase explaining why £550 will be insufficient.

-If you need to do work in excess of £350 urgently, you can contact us by telephone to seek an urgent increase.
+If you need to do work likely to cost more than £550 urgently, you can contact us by telephone to seek an urgent increase.

 In terms of regulation 3A(1)(a)(ii) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, the subject child can also be provided with ABWOR at any other children’s hearing convened under the Children’s Hearings (Scotland) Act 2011, referred to as “unspecified hearings”.

-In terms of regulations 3A(1)(a)(iii) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, a child can also be provided with ABWOR at
+In terms of regulations 3A(1)(a)(iii) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, the subject child can also be provided with ABWOR at

-In terms of regulation 3A(1)(a)(iiia) of the 2003 regulations a child can also be provided with ABWOR at
+In terms of regulation 3A(1)(a)(iiia) of the 2003 regulations the subject child can also be provided with ABWOR at

 In terms of regulation 3A (1) (a) (iiib) of the 2003 regulations an individual can also be provided with ABWOR at